-A member of the Bereavement Services team will make contact to let you know that they have received the notes needed for a doctor to complete the Medical Certificate of Cause of Death (MCCD).
+Please ring the patient's family doctor when surgery is next open.
+You may find it helpful to ring after morning surgery has finished to discus how to obtain the Medical Certificate of Cause of Death (MCCD).
 This will usually be within 24 hours, except on public holidays and weekends when you will be contacted the next working day.

-Once the MCCD has been completed, you will be contacted by the Medical Examiner's Office who will explain what is on the MCCD.
+Once the MCCD has been completed, the surgery will contact you.
 They will ask if you have any concerns or questions about the care that the person who died received.

-Appointments are no longer being made for relatives to collect the MCCD, these will now be scanned by the Bereavement Officers and sent directly to the Registry Office electronically.
+Appointments are no longer being made for relatives to collect the MCCD, these will now be scanned by the surgery and sent directly to the Registry Office electronically.
+You do not need to contact the Registry Office; they will contact you to arrange the registration of your loved's one's death.